Watch Your Mailbox

 Pay Your Tuition Bill

 After registering for classes, your tuition invoice will be available in CampusWeb.
-If your FAFSA form has been completed, you should also be able to see your anticipated financial aid award on your account.
-If you do not see your anticipated financial aid, please call the Financial Aid Office at 802-831-1234.
+Any Financial Aid information should be available in the Financial Aid Office Tab: if your FAFSA form has been completed, you should be able to see your anticipated financial aid award on your account.
+If you do not see your anticipated financial aid, please call or email the Financial Aid Office at 802-831-1234 or

-To view your balance due and make your payment, log into CampusWeb using the same username and password you use for VLS email access.
-On the left hand side of the window under the General heading is a link to Pay Online.
+Any remaining balance can be reviewed in the Business Office tab.
+Once logged into CampusWeb using your VLS credentials, on the left hand side of the Business Office page, under the General heading is a link to Pay Online.
 You should be redirected to a secure page within the CashNet online payment system.
 Once in the secure page, if you have a balance due it should show up.
 If you don't have a balance due, your balance should show up as $0.
 Balances on this secure online payment system are updated every 24-48 hours.

 The online payment system will advise you of a 2.75% convenience fee charge when making a payment with a credit card.
 This charge only applies to residential students.
 As a distance learning student, you will not be charged the convenience fee when you "check out" because the system will recognize you as DL student.